"A book is a gift you can open again and again".... Garrison Keeler

 There was a time—not that long ago—when women weren’t even allowed to publish their words.

 They wrote in secret.
-In the quiet hours after everyone else was asleep.
+They wrote in the quiet hours after everyone else was asleep.
+I write for them, those who had to hide themselves to publish.

 Mary Ann Evans became George Eliot.
 The Brontë sisters became Currer, Ellis, and Acton Bell.
 They disguised themselves not out of vanity, but survival.
 Because a woman with opinions was “unseemly.”